By Steven D. Miller

 I was once confronted by an atheist who insisted that the Bible cannot be true because every Crucifixion and Resurrection story is irreconcilable with every other.
 He insisted that the apostles were deluded mythmakers incapable of discerning fact from fiction.

-By that point in time I knew enough to ignore what the churches were preaching, and to get the truth from the original source.
+I knew enough to ignore what the churches were preaching, and to get the truth from the original source.
 I put each gospel’s story side by side sequentially by verse and the time of day.
 There are no conflicting stories.

 - Pilate found Jesus innocent of any crime and kept trying to release him.
 (Matthew 27:24, Mark 15:10, Luke 23:4 &14-22, John 18:38), so how can these both of the following be true?